by Gary. M. Anstey, chief researcher of the Anstey story project.

 - Mary Jane Anstey (b 1860 Wollongong, died 1861?);

 - William Francis Anstey (b 1861 Wollongong, became a blacksmith living at 70 Bay Street, Glebe, NSW in 1903.
-By 1908 he was described as an ‘engineer’.
-Appears not to have married and died in 1920 in Balmain South, NSW, buried at Rockwood Cemetery, Sydney (Plot Section 19A ROW 1 Plot 4115);
+By 1908 he was described as an ‘engineer’ and in the 1913 Electoral Register he was living in Derby-Place, Glebe, New South Wales.
+Appears not to have married and died in 1920 in Balmain South, NSW, buried at Rookwood Cemetery, Sydney (Plot Section 19A ROW 1 Plot 4115) – the ‘Daily Telegraph (Sydney)’ on 30 April 1920 reported “FUNERALS.
+ANSTEY.— The Funeral of the late Mr. WILLIAM FRANCIS ANSTEY will leave the Mortuary Station, Regent Street, City, THIS (FRIDAY) MORNING, at 9.28 o’clock, for Church of England Cemetery, Rookwood.“);

 - Fanny Emma Davies Anstey (b 1868 Wollongong, married Horace William Walpole in 1894 in Lismore.
-She died in Lismore in 1956);
+She lived at James Street Lismore in 1944 and died in Lismore in 1956);

 In 1888, the ‘Northern Star (Lismore)‘ newspaper reported (apparently objectively) that “By the keen perceptive public it has long been proven that Anstey’s are the best Boots and Shoes obtainable in the district.
 The Best and Cheapest Shop is Anstey’s Woodlark Street.“